AbChatt/Being-Seen/documentation.md

 - Users will be able to edit their respective profile information (e.g., youths may modify their story, saving plan, etc.).
 - Every user type will have a dynamically rendered page showing controls for their specific user type.
 - `POST` requests (or `PATCH` is also appropriate) will be used to send data to the backend.

+### `/dashboard`: Dashboard page (NOT DONE YET)

+**Description**: This is the dashboard page where all types of users will be able to access details regarding their accounts. <br />
+**Authorization**: All logged in users are authorized to view this page (unregistered users are redirected to `/`). <br />
+**Miscellaneous**:

+- Users will have access to a link to `/dashboard` (in the header) if they are logged in.
+- Users will be able to see an overview of their entire account and history (e.g., youths view their donations, merchants view their store, etc.)
+- Every user type will have a dynamically rendered page showing controls for their specific user type.

 ### `/store`: Store page